-You can go 3-meter deep with these bone headphones without any tension or water damage.
+You can go 3 meters deep with these bone headphones without tension or water damage.

 Why should you not buy H2O Audio Sonar IPX8 Waterproof Bone Conduction Open-Ear Headphones?

-There are not many weak points of these headphones, but the weakest point is their waterproofing.
+These headphones have a few weak points, but the weakest point is their waterproofing.
 They are not waterproof; instead, they are water-resistant.
-However, you can use them underwater for almost 3-meter-deep, but not for a long time.
+However, you can use them underwater, almost 3 meters deep, but only briefly.

 Another bad thing is they have a wire that can bother you sometimes while adjusting them.
 Also, they are recommended to use with goggles.